MIKEHHQ/ReADC/README.md

 # ReADC: Reconfigurable Analog-to-Digital Converter and High Performance ADC Simulator

-This repository contains the implementation of ReADC (Reconfigurable Analog-to-Digital Converter) with adaptive quantization for efficient and accurate compute-in-memory systems, along with a high-performance parallel ADC simulator.
+This repository contains the implementation of ReADC (Reconfigurable Analog-to-Digital Converter) with memristor-based adaptive quantization for efficient and accurate compute-in-memory systems, along with a high-performance parallel ADC simulator.

 ## Paper Reference